Tygo-van-den-Hurk/NixOS/modules/system-level/podman/README.md

 ```

 ## External Resources
-Take a look at [this guide](https://nixos.wiki/wiki/Podman) for more information.
+Take a look at [the Podman NixOS wiki article](https://nixos.wiki/wiki/Podman) for more information.